KEY POINTS

 The electricity reference price was introduced to make the energy market easier to understand.
 Here are some key points to keep in mind:

-- The electricity reference price is specific to energy distribution networks in each state, reflecting the costs involved in supplying power to particular geographical areas.
-Customers need to make sure that the electricity reference price they are using to compare is the price on their network.
+- The electricity reference price is specific to energy distribution networks in each state, reflecting the costs involved in supplying energy to particular geographical areas.
+Customers need to make sure that the electricity reference price they are using to compare is the price on their network

 - Failing to meet the conditions of a plan’s discount doesn’t necessarily mean automatically paying the electricity reference price.
-If the energy plan is significantly cheaper than the electricity reference price, a customer could fail to meet the conditions and still pay less than the reference price.
-However, no plan can result in prices higher than the reference price when discount conditions are not met.
+If the energy plan is significantly cheaper than the electricity reference price, a customer could fail to meet the conditions and still pay less than the electricity reference price.
+However, no plan can result in prices higher than the electricity reference price when discount conditions are not met

 How much is the electricity reference price?